Basic Iframe Integration Guide

 Open Report

-Send the MRN and accession number to open the pre-cached report in the iframe.
+Send the MRN, accession number and site id to open the pre-cached report in the iframe.

 Listen for Events